Privacy Notice for influencers in Cision's Media and Social Influencer Databases

-Prior to it being made live in the media database, we verify that your contact details are correct.
+Depending on the circumstances, once your profile is made live in the media database, we will usually verify that your contact details are correct.
 We may do this, for example, by contacting you or your employer directly or checking against your social media profile or websites you appear on.

 The purposes for which we will use your personal data

 Using this information we then create an influencer profile for you and include it in one or both of the our media Databases.

 We allow our customers access to our media database via one of our online platforms so that they can view your profile and send you information (either via email or social media) that they think you might be interested in.
 This is also beneficial for you as it means you receive targeted news and other information that may be helpful for you.
 Our primary role is to facilitate the efficient communication between our customer and influencers.

 As well as using our media database to simply send communications to influencers, our customers can also use our media database functionality to create their own lists of influencers, add their own data about influencers (which only they can access), and monitor your interaction with the communications that they send you (for example, whether you have opened an email sent via one of our customer facing platforms or clicked on any links contained in that email).

-The main purpose for using your personal data is to create a repository of data regarding influencers (the media database), and make that media database available to our customers on a paying basis.
+One of the main purpose for using your personal data is to create a repository of data regarding influencers (the media database), and make that media database available to our customers on a paying basis.
 Depending on which service our customers are signed up for, your personal data may also be processed in one or more of the following ways: